 A vent cover assembly has been supplied with the unit and can be found secured to the gas controls within the control area of this unit.
+Figure 2 shows the proper installation of the vent cover assembly over the vent outlet on the exterior of the corner panel.
+The fasteners used to secure the vent cover assembly have been included in the owner's package.
 The vent cover assembly must be installed to assure proper operation of the unit.

 The following list summarizes the requirements for the location of the vent system termination:

-- The location of the vent termination must be consistent with the National Fuel Gas Code (ANSI Z223.1) or CAN/CGA-B149 Installation Codes. - The vent termination must be located at least 4 feet horizontally from any electric meters, gas meters, regulators, and relief equipment. - The vent termination must be located at least 3 feet above any forced air inlet located within 10 feet. - The vent termination must be located at least 4 feet below, 4 feet horizontally from, or 1 foot above any door, window, or gravity air inlet into any building. - The vent termination must be located at least 1 foot above grade. - The unit should be installed in a way that prevents any obstruction of the vent termination during accumulating snow. - The unit installation shall avoid areas where condensate drainage may cause problems by dropping on planters or patios, etc. Also verify exhaust gases will not impinge on windows or building surfaces, which may be compromised or damaged by condensation. - Do not install the unit such that exhaust from the vent termination is directed into window wells, stairwells, under decks, or in alcoves or similarly recessed areas.
-The vent termination must not be located above any public walkways.
+- The location of the vent termination must be consistent with the National Fuel Gas Code (ANSI Z223.1) or CAN/CGA-B149 Installation Codes. - The vent termination must be located at least 4 feet horizontally from any electric meters, gas meters, regulators, and relief equipment. - The vent termination must be located at least 3 feet above any forced air inlet located within 10 feet. - The vent termination must be located at least 4 feet below, 4 feet horizontally from, or 1 foot above any door, window, or gravity air inlet into any building. - The vent termination must be located at least 1 foot above grade. - The unit should be installed in a way that prevents any obstruction of the vent termination during accumulating snow.